headzoo/deskpro-api-client-php/README.md

 include(__DIR__ . '/vendor/autoload.php');

+// Create a new client with the URL to your Deskpro instance.
 $client = new DeskproClient('http://deskpro-dev.com');

 // Set the ID of the user to authenticate, and either the auth